ewerae/OUTDATED-SFML-Pathfinding-Visualiser/README.md

 ![](https://github.com/ewerae/Pathfinding-Visualiser/blob/main/pathfinder.gif)

 WOP Pathfinding visualiser.
 Currently has my own version of the A* search algorithm.
 Although, other visualisers I have seen look prettier in their solving time.
-The algorithm has proven itself to work however, is slow.
+The algorithm has proven itself to work however, is slow when large amounts of obstacles are present.
 I may need to consider an alternative method.

 The algorithm uses the octile heuristic method, apparently more accurate in obtaining diagonal paths so.